matmill5/sentiment-analysis/docs/P1_proj_statement.md

 ## Identification of the customer

 - What is the customer's name?
-- What are the customer's objectives(internally and extenerally)
+- What are the customer's objectives (internally and extenerally)
-- Who else does the customer cosnider to be a major stakeholder?
+- Who else does the customer consider to be a major stakeholder?

+#### Customer 1

+Name:  Lindsey M. Myers
+Primary Objectives:  Gain meaningful insight from customer feedback Customer's Major Stakeholders:  Employer (Kent State Uni.), Clients

+#### Customer 2

+Name:  Cheng Chang Lu?
+Primary Objectives:
+Customer's Major Stakeholders:

+#### Customer 3

+Name:  ?
+Primary Objectives:
+Customer's Major Stakeholders:

 ## Identification of the users?

 - Who?
 - How many?
-- Typical background and capability
+- Typical background and capability?
 - What do they do?

+Who:  Researchers, managers, anyone that wants to quantify previously unquantified written text.
+How Many:  Many, but our project has only targeted a a few (mostly our customers).
+Typical Background and Capability:  Educated, managing types, capable of thinking critically, and using technology.
+What They Do:  Works in an area that receives customer feedback which would normally be manually interpreted and quantified.

+## Customer/user leads
+Dr. CC Lou (Comp.
+Sci.
+Dep.
+Chair)
+IT Library Helpdesk
+Student Researchers
+Kent State Uni.
+Marketers